12 Grant Writing Tips for Fine Artists

-Based on my experience writing multiple personal project grants, receiving a MN State Arts Board Grant, writing grants for organizations and assisting on a grant review panel, I’ve come across themes and tips to help artists with writing their own grants.
+Based on my experience writing multiple personal project grants, receiving the Minnesota State Arts Board Grant, writing grants for organizations, and assisting on a grant review panel, I’ve come across themes and tips to help artists with writing their own grants.

-Even though I went to art school, sometimes I have no idea what certain art speak words means in your grant proposal.
-Spell it out for me (the reviewer or reader), pretend I am dumb and explain phrases, words or processes.
-It is a-okay to throw in a definition if the word is important to your work or how you talk about your work.
-Not all grant reviewers are artists went to school for art, know fancy techniques or know what that certain word means.
+Even though I went to art school, sometimes I have no idea what certain art-speak words mean that are in a grant proposal.
+Spell it out for me (the reviewer or reader).
+Explain phrases, words, or processes that a key to the project proposal.
+It is a-okay to throw in a definition of the word if it’s important to your work or how you talk about your work.
+Not all grant reviewers are artists who went to school for art, know fancy techniques, or know what that certain word means.
 If you are lucky, the reviewer will stop reading the proposal to look it up and return to the proposal, but don’t be surprised if they skim over the word.

 2. List out Every Single Section the Grant Wants

 If they ask for a background section, you had better write a project goals section!
 And on that note, if you are supposed to include something specific in the grant, well you had better have that in there too!
 Don’t leave anything out.